infinum/eightshift-docs/website/docs/basics/blocks-global-manifest.md

 ### Global variables

 These are all the global settings you can use in JavaScript, SCSS, and PHP files.
-We have covered this topic in more detail in the [frontend global setting](global-settings) chapter.
+We have covered this topic in more detail in the [front-end global setting](global-settings) chapter.

 ### Attributes